-One wonders what would have happened if, rather than the travesty they actually made, the creators of the sequel movie had actually adapted Racso and the Rats of NIMH.
-While the book had its problems (Retcon, including elements from the movie which contradicted the original book, some Gary Stu-ism regarding Timothy), in most respects it was a very satisfying and exciting book which showed how the rats of NIMH really would (and should) have designed Thorn Valley.
-It even handled the "Timothy is the hero who will save Thorn Valley" plot far better than the terrible sequel did — complete with a great deal of Not Now, Kiddo and How Do I Shot Web? before the rats actually listen to him and Racso and he come up with ideas that actually work.
+One wonders what would have happened if, rather than the new plot they eventually wrote, the creators of the sequel movie had actually adapted Racso and the Rats of NIMH.
+While the book had its problems, in most respects it was a very satisfying and exciting book which showed how the rats of NIMH really would (and should) have designed Thorn Valley.
+Most even think it handled the "Timothy is the hero who will save Thorn Valley" plot far better than the movie sequel did — complete with a great deal of Not Now, Kiddo and How Do I Shot Web? before the rats actually listen to him and Rasco and he come up with ideas that actually work.

 Write Who You Know: Jeremy being re-written as a hopeless romantic was loosely based on the staff cook who repeatedly tried flirting with Bluth while he and his crew were working on the "Don't Walk Away" segment on Xanadu.